 Not all brands but a few of them provide you with a USB charger in the box.
 If you don’t get one, you can use the USB that you got with your phone/tab.
 Note that, a PB device with a 2A(10W) input will not recharge its battery faster than the one with a 1A(5W) information when used with an underspecified USB charger and vice-versa.

 The best power banks support auto-on and –off mode functionality whereas more support only auto-on mode.

-A Power button on their casing is typically used to light up to LED flashlight(if the power bank has one) and a separate series of LED light that indicates how much capacity is remaining.
-Go for the one with LCD that tells you the exact remaining capacity, so that you never get caught short anytime, anywhere.
+A Power button on their casing is typically used to light up to an LED flashlight(if the power bank has one) and a separate series of LED lights that indicates how much capacity is remaining.
+Go for the one with an LCD that tells you the exact remaining capacity, so that you never get caught short anytime, anywhere.